wp-plugins/quick-featured-images/README.txt

 5. The fifth and last screen: take an overview of the success of the action.

 == Changelog ==

+= 5.1 =
+* Added: Column in the preview list for the future featured image
+* Added: Option whether to overwrite existing featured images or not
+* Added: User selected filters and options in the information section
+* Changed: Setting no filters jumps directly to confirmation page instead of displaying an error message
+* Improved: Search for first image in posts finds more images
+* Improved: Selected featured images which should be replaced are remembered if the user goes back to selection page
+* Updated *.pot file and german translation

 = 5.0 =
 * Added action: Take the first image in a post as featured image